frederic-perez/AmE-dictionary/data/idioms.md

 __wise guy__ __2__ A mobster.
 __wise up__
 __wish (one) well__
-__wishful thinking__ :three: The act of thinking that or hoping that something will happen or be the case when in reality it is unlikely. :es: espejismo, ilusión
+__wishful thinking__ :four: The act of thinking that or hoping that something will happen or be the case when in reality it is unlikely. :es: espejismo, ilusión
 __wishy washy__ _slang_ Indecisive or not reliable.
-__wishy-washy__ :three::hammer:
+__wishy-washy__ :five::hammer:
 __wit a vengeance__ _Generative AI left the lab with a vengeance._
 __wit’s end__ :two::dart: A state of distress that is reached when someone has no more patience.
 Often used in the phrase “at wit’s end” or “at (one’s) wit’s end.” _The baby’s been crying for hours, and I’ve reached my wit’s end!_
-__witch hunt__ :two: An attempt to blame and punish people who hold unpopular views and opinions, often under the guise of some other investigation. _The ruling party’s witch hunt against its detractors sparked a civil war._
+__witch hunt__ :three: An attempt to blame and punish people who hold unpopular views and opinions, often under the guise of some other investigation. _The ruling party’s witch hunt against its detractors sparked a civil war._
 __witching hour__ _The pizzeria servers until the witching hours._
 __with (one’s) blessing__ With one’s express approval, consent, or well-wishes. _I asked Samantha to marry me, with her mother and father’s blessing, of course._
 __with (one’s) head held high__ Displaying pride and confidence, often (but not always) after something has gone wrong. _Even though I knew I blew the presentation, I walked out of the conference room with my head held high… and then cried in my car._
 __with (one’s) pants down__ _slang_ In an embarrassing position.
-__with a bang__ :five::hammer: _Chamber music with a bang!_
+__with a bang__ :seven::hammer: _Chamber music with a bang!_
 __with a heavy hand__ :two: __1__ In an excessive, authoritarian, or oppressive way or manner. _The police dispersed the protesters with a heavy hand._
 __with a passion__ _informal_ :two: Used to say that someone strongly dislikes someone or something. _She hated him with a passion._ _He loved her with a passion._
 __with a record__
-__with a twist__ :four::hammer:
+__with a twist__ :five: The phrase “with a twist” is an idiomatic expression that means something is done or presented in an unexpected or unconventional way, often with a surprise or a new spin.
+It can imply that something is extraordinary, not straightforward, or deviates from the usual procedure.
 __with a vengeance__ :four: Determinedly or passionately, perhaps fueled by anger. _After my girlfriend dumped me, I started working out with a vengeance._ _We’re going to have to clean with a vengeance to get the house ready in time._ _Die Hard with a Vengeance._
 __with a view__ _Chateau with a view._
 __with all (one’s) might__ Utilizing all of one’s power and strength to do something. _I pulled at the rope with all my might, but we still lost the tug-of-war._
+__with bated breath__
 __with each passing day__ As time continues to pass, day by day.
 __with flying colors__ :three: With an overwhelming victory, triumph, or success.
 With distinction. _In these respects, Delta Air Lines passed with flying colors._
 __with great (something) comes great (something else)__